-The FBA process we followed is essentially researching good products to sell, finding a supplier on Alibaba for white-labelling products to sell on Amazon through the Fulfilled By Amazon service (FBA).
-Highly simplified version of process
+The FBA process we followed was essentially researching good products to sell, and finding a supplier on Alibaba for white-labeling products to sell on Amazon through the Fulfilled By Amazon service (FBA).
+Highly simplified version of the process.

 It’s pretty crazy.

-Now I've experience Amazon.com as an FBA third-party seller, I tend to shop entirely differently than I used to.
+Now I’ve experienced Amazon.com as an FBA third-party seller, I tend to shop entirely differently than I used to.

 So, what’s possible with this business model?

-Well, a friend of mine sells white-labelled phone accessories and makes over $180,000 per month.
+Well, a friend of mine sells white-labeled phone accessories and makes over $180,000 per month.
 Cha-ching!